xiangyu2022/DisfreeTestAPS/README.md

 [here for PRL paper](https://github.com/xiangyu2022/Distfree_Test_SGWB_Models/tree/main/Codes_PRL/PRL_Simulation_Result) and [here for PRD paper](https://github.com/xiangyu2022/Distfree_Test_SGWB_Models/tree/main/Codes_PRD/PRD_Simulation_Result_for_Fig1-2) for your reference.

 ## Tutorials on performing distribution-free tests for your models using the provided codes

+You can implment this distribution-free test following a very similar idea as what we did here for the real data analysis in Section 4 of the PRD paper

 Here, suppose you are given a set of data, its variance-covariance matrix, and the models of interest for testing.
 Now, the first task to do is to estimate the unknown parameters of the model of interest.
 This part corresponds to solving